icarusfactor/opensim-install/README.md

 ***

-## **Wordpress Database,Theme Setup**
+## **Wordpress Database,Config & Theme Setup**

 ***
 The section below is still tentative and will be refined as more revisions are made, but does work.
 Although, is more stumbling and learning than showing how to set up Opensim.
 ***

-Now we will get back to the Wordpress install for managing, creating users within Opensim and organizing avatars.
+Getting back to the Wordpress install for managing and creating users within Opensim and organizing avatars.
 We will need to setup the database before doing anything else.
-The database needs to be seprate from the Opensim database, but also is not a complex setup, Wordpress install will do that automaticaly when doing the setup for the first time.
+This database needs to be seperate from the Opensim database, but also is not a complex setup, Wordpress install will do that automaticaly when doing the setup for the first time.
 If you have a hosting company and using a control panel you will need to setup the database and user through it, if cPanel use the following command as root.
 ```
 uapi --output=jsonpretty \
   --user=dyount \